maziz07/3-Daily-Porgrams/README.md

 **Description**:
 A utility script that renames all files in a specified directory by adding a prefix to their names.
 It showcases file manipulation and iteration over directory contents.

+## Day 5

+### Program 1: Data Structures - Stack Implementation
+**Concepts Covered**:
+- Class and object creation
+- Basic stack operations
+- List manipulation

+**Description**:
+An implementation of a stack data structure with essential operations like push, pop, and peek.
+Demonstrates how to create and use a custom data structure in Python.

+### Program 2: Algorithm - Prime Number Checker
+**Concepts Covered**:
+- Mathematical operations
+- Use of for loop and range
+- Prime number checking logic

+**Description**:
+A program to determine whether a given number is prime.
+It showcases efficient algorithm design and the use of loops for mathematical calculations.

+### Program 3: Practical Problem Solving - Simple Expense Tracker
+**Concepts Covered**:
+- Class and object-oriented programming
+- Working with lists and dictionaries
+- Summing values in a list

+**Description**:
+A simple expense tracker that allows adding expenses with descriptions and calculating the total.
+Illustrates practical use of classes, lists, and dictionaries for managing data.

 <!-- Future day entries go here -->